Topological classification of Higher-order topological phases with nested band inversion surfaces: First-order topological phases induced by the non-Clifford terms

-For both of these two $1$st-order topological phases, the topological properties can be described by a Chern number, with the original 3D system taken as pieces of 2D systems of $k_{2,3}$, and $k_1\in(-\pi,\pi]$ taken as a parameter.
+For both of these two first-order topological phases, the topological properties can be described by a Chern number, with the original 3D system taken as pieces of 2D systems of $k_{2,3}$, and $k_1\in(-\pi,\pi]$ taken as a parameter.
 In Fig. \ref{sub_energy}(f), we display the Chern number of the two occupied bands (with negative eigenenergies) as a function of $k_1$.
-We can see that the Chern number is zero for every $k_1$ for the HOTP, representing a trivial $1$st-order topology of this phase.
-In contrast, the Chern number is nonzero for $k_1\in(-\pi,k_{1}^{-})\bigcup(k_{1}^{+},\pi)$ and zero for $k_1\in(k_{1}^{-},k_{1}^{+})$ for the Weyl semimetallic phase, associated with the values of $k_1$ with zero-energy $1$st-order boundary states in Fig. \ref{sub_energy}(c) and (d).
-After the Weyl points annihilate at $(0,0,0)$, the Chern number becomes nonzero for every $k_1$, corresponding to the zero-energy $1$st-order boundary states shown in Fig.~\ref{sub_energy}(e).
-We also note that due to the $\mathcal{C}_{4}$ rotation symmetry in the $k_2$-$k_3$ plane, the results are identical when $r_2$-direction takes OBC and other two directions take PBC.
+We can see that the Chern number is zero for every $k_1$ for the HOTP, representing a trivial first-order topology of this phase.
+In contrast, the Chern number is nonzero for $k_1\in(-\pi,k_{1}^{-})\bigcup(k_{1}^{+},\pi)$ and zero for $k_1\in(k_{1}^{-},k_{1}^{+})$ for the Weyl semimetallic phase, associated with the values of $k_1$ with zero-energy first-order boundary states in Figs. \ref{sub_energy}(c) and \ref{sub_energy}(d).
+After the Weyl points annihilate at $(0,0,0)$, the Chern number becomes nonzero for every $k_1$, corresponding to the zero-energy first-order boundary states shown in Fig.~\ref{sub_energy}(e).
+We also note that due to the $\mathcal{C}_{4}$ rotation symmetry in the $k_2$-$k_3$ plane, the results are identical when the $r_2$ direction takes an OBC and the other two directions take a PBC.

 For the case with a mixed non-Clifford term $-g_2\sigma_x\tau_z$, increasing $g_2$ is found to induce only semimetallic phases, as shown in the phase diagram in Fig. \ref{Dnonclig2phase}(a) in the main text.
 Specifically, multiple pairs of Weyl points emerge and annihilate at different crystal momenta with different values of $g_2=g_2^{(i)}$, with $i=1,2,...7$ and